-Board action taken when an agency has failed to maintain compliance with minimum licensing standards.
+The board action may act to revoke a license when an agency has failed to maintain compliance with minimum licensing standards.
 The agency may not apply for a new license for at least one (1) year from the date of revocation.